d-bl/GroundForge/docs/help/Reshape-Using-Clones.md

 ### Step by step for [InkScape] v0.91.

 * Start with object mode.
-* Right-click the tile that sits next to the cloned patch to enter the group of objects.
+* Right-click the repeat that sits next to the cloned patch to enter the group of objects.
+You may need this step twice.
-* Select all the objects in the group of the tile.
+* Select all the objects in the group of the repeat.
 * Switch to node mode.
 * Select a dot by dragging a square around it.
 This way the end of the adjacent lines are also selected and will move along with the dot.
 * Less than four adjacent lines on the selected dot?
 Hold down the shift key when selecting the second or even third dot of the same colour.
-* Drag the dots with the mouse or nudge them with arrow keys.
+* Dragging with the mouse is dangurous as you loose your selection easily.
+Nudge the selection around them with arrow keys.
 Five time an arrow key in InkScape is a full grid position.
 One time shift+arrow is two grid positions.

 ### [CorelDRAW] X8 preparations.